kalidor/blablacar/README.md

 + Request money transfer
 + Check money transfer status
 + Get current user opinions
-+ Duplicate passed or planned trip (Please use YYYY/MM/DD)
++ Duplicate passed or planned trip (Please use YYYY/MM/DD) (error are displayed but it works, still working on it)
 + Update number of seats for a trip (Please use YYYY/MM/DD)

 Show notifications: